M2Team/NanaBox/ReadMe.md

   - [ ] Add localization for the NanaBox UI.
   - [ ] Add virtual machine creation UI and settings UI.
   - [ ] Submit to the Windows Store.
+- 1.x Series (2023 Q3)
+  - [ ] Provide tool for Hyper-V vmcx migration.
+(Suggested by Belleve.)
+  - [ ] Add support for setting RDP options with .rdp file.
+(Suggested by awakecoding.)
+  - [ ] Add support for connecting virtual machine with MsRdpEx from Devolutions.
+(Suggested by awakecoding.)
 - Future Series (T.B.D.)
   - Currently no new feature plans for this series.